columnflow/columnflow/docs/user_guide/building_blocks/config_objects.md

 These two general formats are presented below.

 Additionally, please note that some columnflow objects, like some Calibrators and Producers, require specific information that is needed to be accessible with predefined keywords.
-As explained in the {ref}`object-specific variables section <object_specific_variables_section>`, please check the documentation of these objects before using them.
+As explained in the {ref}`object-specific variables section <object-specific_variables_section>`, please check the documentation of these objects before using them.

 It is generally advised to use functions to set up Config objects.